 DANDA is the first national charity in the world specialising exclusively in all types of neurodiversity in adulthood, user-led or non user-led.
 DANDA helps adults with developmental dyspraxia, dyslexia, Asperger’s syndrome, AD(H)D, dyscalculia and related conditions reach their full potential.
 DANDA also provides support and raises awareness.

-Provides support for people with dystonia, and their families, through the promotion of awareness, the publication of literature and medical research and welfare.
+Dystonia Society provides support for people with dystonia, and their families, through the promotion of awareness, the publication of literature and medical research and welfare.

-The Encephalitis Society supports adults and children affected by Encephalitis, their families and carers by providing advice and information and working at national level to improve services.
+The Encephalitis Society supports adults and children affected by encephalitis, their families and carers by providing advice and information and working at national level to improve services.